The Climate Is Changing. Stevens Is Helping Plan and Adapt.

 Intelligent engineering for tomorrow’s climate

-Physicist Knut Stamnes and his team in the university’s Light and Life Lab collaborate with NASA and other partners to improve environmental monitoring of the planet.
-Stamnes’ group develops and enhances methods to improve remote sensing and satellite imagery — producing clearer images of oceans, coastlines, reefs, glaciers and other features used to assess climate health.
-Most recently, the team has been tasked with creating algorithms to solve the problem of light bouncing off dust particles and scattering (blurring imagery) as it travels through Earth’s multi-layered atmosphere and back from satellite-borne instruments.
+Physicist Knut Stamnes collaborates with NASA and other partners to improve environmental monitoring of the planet.
+Stamnes’ lab team develops and enhances methods to improve remote sensing and satellite imagery — producing clearer images of oceans, coastlines, reefs, glaciers and other features used to assess climate health.
+Recently the lab has developed algorithms to solve the problem of light bouncing off dust particles and scattering (blurring) imagery as it travels through Earth’s atmosphere and back from satellite-riding instruments.

 Ocean engineering expert Jon Miller ’99 works with federal, state and local agencies, industries and organizations to monitor coastlines and the effects of climate change and storms, designing innovative approaches such as beach nourishment and so-called living shorelines to protect coastal landscapes.